Product

 Let’s consider the desired characteristics of a bug report one by one:

 1. Channels.
-Our recommended procedure is that you start by logging in to our online Helix database at techdb.qsatoolworks.com and searching the Bug Report list to see if others have already reported this bug.
+Our recommended procedure is that you start by logging in to techdb — our online Helix database — and searching the Bug Report list to see if others have already reported this bug.
 You can participate in the discussion and may even find a workaround.
 If you don’t find your bug there, you can enter a new bug report, but we request that you first contact technical support and discuss the issue.
 We may have already identified the bug, or we may determine that your issue is something else altogether — maybe a confusing spec in Helix.

 5. Directness: Give us the important facts right up front.
 Don’t wait until the 8th paragraph to say ‘This bug only happens after running the collection for hours.’
-Having used no such qualifiers up to that point, leads us to believe you have found a straightforward logic bug.
-Bugs that appear only after extended use are in a wholly different category and require much more one-on-one work with you to help up identify the source.
+Having used no such qualifiers up to that point, you’ve led us to believe you have found a straightforward logic bug.
+Bugs that appear only after extended use are in a wholly different category and require much more one-on-one work with you to help us identify the source.
 Leading us through a complex series of steps and then saying, in effect, you probably won’t see the bug anyway is frustrating.

 6. Brevity: Short and to the point is best.
 Your personal Helix history is usually irrelevant.
 The exception to this rule is when you can point to a specific version where the bug first appeared.
 Using a "1-2-3" outline of the steps to reproduce is always better than a narrative rendition.